Skillz4Killz/gapi/README.md

   - Clean and powerful inhibitors system
     - Stops a command from running if a requirement fails.
     - Easily add custom inhibitors!
-  - Clean and powerful monitors system.
-    - Runs a function on every message sent.
-Useful for stuff like auto-moderation or tags.
-    - Easily ignore bots, users, edits, dms.
-    - Powerful permission checks.
-  - Clean and powerful tasks system.
-    - Runs a function at a certain interval.
-Useful for things like unmute and updating bot lists etc.
-    - Can be used for cache sweeping to keep your cache optimized for exactly what you want.
-    - Botlists code already made for most botlists.
-Just add your api tokens for each site and magic!
   - Clean and powerful languages system.
     - Built in multi-lingual support.
     - Uses i18next, one of the best localization tools available.